AdobeDocs/learning-manager.en/help/migrated/kb/skill-not-achieved.md

    ![](assets/advanced-options.png)

+   *Select the option Include Skills data and summary sheets*

 1. Open the downloaded Learner Transcript report.
 1. Navigate to the **Skills transcript** sheet.
 Here, you can view the **Credits Required** and **Credits Earned** by the Learner.